-LTIP Program LTIP Units Earned Grant Date Fair Value of TSR Award Grant Date Target Value of Performance-Based Awards 2019 LTIP program 72,442 \$9.5 million \$14.7 million 2021 LTIP program To be determined in 2024 \$5.7 million \$12.2 million 2022 LTIP program To be determined in 2025 - \$13.7 million
+Grant Date Fair Value of Grant Date Target Value of Performance-Based LTIP Awards LTIP Units Earned TSR Award Awards 2021 LTIP Awards To be determined in 2024 \$5.7 million \$12.2 million 2022 LTIP Awards To be determined in 2025 - \$13.7 million 2023 LTIP Awards To be determined in 2026 - \$23.6 million

-We recorded compensation expense, net of capitalization, related to the aforementioned LTIP and LTI programs of approximately \$5.8 million and \$4.6 million for the three months ended March 31, 2022 and 2021, respectively.
+We recorded compensation expense, net of capitalization, related to the aforementioned LTIP and LTI programs of approximately \$6.3 million and \$5.8 million for the three months ended March 31, 2023 and 2022, respectively.

 Restricted Stock.
-The Compensation and Human Capital Committee awarded 143,518 shares of restricted stock to employees on April 1, 2022 at a grant date fair market value of \$131.56 per share related to 2021 compensation plans.
-The grant date fair value of the employee restricted stock awards is being recognized as expense over the three-year vesting period.
+The Compensation and Human Capital Committee awarded 218,456 shares of restricted stock to employees on April 1, 2023 at a grant date fair market value of \$111.97 per share related to 2022 compensation plan.
+On March 28, 2023, a non-employee Director was awarded 165 shares of restricted stock at a grant date fair market value of \$103.30 per share.
+These shares represent a portion of the compensation we pay our non-employee Directors, and all of the shares have been placed in a non-employee Director deferred compensation account maintained by us.
+The grant date fair value of the employee restricted stock awards is being recognized over the three-year vesting period.
+The grant date fair value of the non-employee Director restricted stock awards is being recognized as expense over the one-year vesting service period.
 In accordance with the Operating Partnership's partnership agreement, the Operating Partnership issued an equal number of units to Simon that are subject to the same vesting conditions as the restricted stock.

-We recorded compensation expense, net of capitalization, related to restricted stock of approximately \$2.4 million and \$1.9 million for the three months ended March 31, 2022 and 2021, respectively.
+We recorded compensation expense, net of capitalization, related to restricted stock of approximately \$3.4 million and \$2.4 million for the three months ended March 31, 2023 and 2022, respectively.